vinceskahan/weewx-getting-started/README.md

 WeeWX is set up via two main configuration files:

-* weeWX.conf configures weeWX itself
+* weewx.conf configures WeeWX itself
 * skin.conf configures a particular skin specifically

 For an initial installation from a pre-built package, the installation will prompt you with a few top-level questions needed to define your system.
-For other installation mechanisms you will have to hand-edit weeWX.conf to match.
+For other installation mechanisms you will have to hand-edit weewx.conf to match.
 You can also (re)configure your setup using the provided 'weectl' utility to add, delete, tune your system.
 Initially simply running the defaults is recommended.

 ### Generating a Weather Dashboard

-The usual weeWX configuration periodically generates a set of web pages and images you can view via a web browser as a weather dashboard, so to speak.
-This does not happen in realtime, it happens only periodically based on how you have the weeWX 'archive_interval' set.
+The usual WeeWX configuration periodically generates a set of web pages and images you can view via a web browser as a weather dashboard, so to speak.
+This does not happen in realtime, it happens only periodically based on how you have the WeeWX 'archive_interval' set.

 ### Integrating WeeWX With Your Webserver

 WeeWX does not come with a web server of its own.
-It is expected that the user will install and configure a webserver of their choice, and set that webserver up appropriately so weeWX can save its generated web pages and images into a directory the webserver can read.
+It is expected that the user will install and configure a webserver of their choice, and set that webserver up appropriately so WeeWX can save its generated web pages and images into a directory the webserver can read.
 This is frequently the source of some initial issues, which can be hard to work through for users not familiar with how webservers or unix permissions work.

-In short - weeWX runs as a unprivileged user ('weeWX' for a packaged installation) that needs to be able to write to a directory owned by the webserver process ('www-data' for some webserver packages).
-Initially it is helpful to set debug=1 in weeWX.conf to make the debugging information more verbose to help you get things integrated successfully.
+In short - WeeWX runs as a unprivileged user ('weewx' for a packaged installation) that needs to be able to write to a directory owned by the webserver process ('www-data' for some webserver packages).
+Initially it is helpful to set debug=1 in weewx.conf to make the debugging information more verbose to help you get things integrated successfully.

 There are so many webserver variants that it is impossible to list the differences here, but typically users install 'nginx' or 'apache' or whatever is their preferred package.
 WeeWX doesn't require any particular webserver package.
 It only needs to be able to write to the webserver's HTML document tree.